Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Linear subspaces contained in cubic hypersurfaces

-\end{proof} \begin{rem} The last assertion shall be particularly useful in the special case $ k=3$, $n=6$: it says that if $X$ is nodal, a deformation of $X$ preserving $L$ must also preserve the $8$ nodes of $X$ along $L$. \end{rem}
+In case of equality, and if $ L \cap \Sing(X) $ has dimension zero, it consists of the complete intersection of the $k$ quadrics $Q_h(z)=0$, $h=0, \dots, b=k-1$, hence the scheme has length $2^k$ by Bezout's theorem. \end{proof} \begin{rem} The last assertion shall be particularly useful in the special case $ k=3$, $n=6$: it says that if $X$ is nodal, a deformation of $X$ preserving $L$ must also preserve the $8$ nodes of $X$ along $L$. \end{rem}

 \begin{cor} For each pair $(k,n)$ such that $ 2 k +1 \leq n$ there exists a smooth cubic hypersurface $X \subset \PP^n$ which contains a linear subspace $L$ of dimension $k$. \end{cor} \begin{proof} In the above notation, take $X = \{ F = 0\}$, where $ F = \sum_h x_h Q_h(z) + \sum_i q_i(x) z_i + G(x),$ and the $n-k$ quadrics $Q_h(z)$ have no common zeroes in $L \cong \PP^k$.